To Laura, Carly, and Silvia–thank you.

 Then, as soon as G and I decided to move back to Europe, I proposed to get the core Knitting Club members together in real life.
 Having been inspired by projects like The Gatherists, Sunday Suppers Dinners, Mandali, the 10-day silent Vipassana meditation course I followed in 2016, and The Class of 1919 I mentioned earlier, I offered to organize a retreat for us.
 The girls agreed, and I began spending my early morning and late evening hours planning our multi-day get-together.

 From the start, I regarded the retreat as a business idea that I wanted to bring to life.
 I calculated every expense, from candles and flowers to breakfast and fuel costs, and charged everyone for their part.
-The latter made me take the organization of the retreat seriously because I wanted to ensure the girls would get a retreat worth their money.
+The latter made me take the organization even more seriously because I wanted to ensure the girls would get a retreat worth their money.
 The former helped me determine if I could turn the idea into a viable business in the future.

-Then as the first morning of the retreat arrived, and I had to shush everyone into silence, I wasn’t so sure about my ideas anymore.
-I saw looks of defiance, suspicion, worry, and confusion on the girl’s faces.
-I quickly closed my eyes and hoped for the best while guiding everyone into their first meditation.
-It wasn’t until the evening that I could fully relax when the girls told me they loved all the parts that I was sure they hated.
-From day two, it was smooth sailing, and by the last day of the retreat, I knew we had pulled off an extraordinary experience.
+It wasn’t until dinner that I could fully relax, and the girls told me they loved all the parts of the program that I was sure they hated.
+From day two, it was smooth sailing, and by the last morning of the retreat, I knew we had pulled off an extraordinary experience.

-In the end, the house that I picked made up for a lot of the decoration details that I initially thought I wouldn’t be able to pull off.
-The dinners prepared together brought us closer.
-And the wild, stunningly preserved nature of Portugal took care of the views for us.
-The details that I had decided not to worry about had resolved themselves, making the parts that I had put conscious effort into all the more shine.
+In the end, the house that I chose for the retreat made up for the vibe that I initially thought I wouldn’t be able to pull off.
+The table was right, as was the garden and the fireplace.
+Our dinners brought us closer together.
+And the wild, stunningly preserved coast of Portugal took care of the views for me.
+The details that I had decided not to worry about resolved themselves, leaving us with an Instagrammable retreat, that proudly-so, never made it on Instagram.

 Part I: The Program